INSEEC School of Business and Economics: Curriculum and academic features

-First academic year
+First Grande Ecole academic year (equivalent to the last year of a European Bachelor's degree)

 During the first Grande Ecole academic year, which is the equivalent of a Bachelor (sometimes referred to in French as Licence 3 or abbreviated L3), an induction week will take place, followed by a typical student orientation.

 Throughout this week, groups of students will have to work out a project, not obviously dealing with business and economics, which will have to be presented along with a report in front of a panel of professors.
 The goal is to foster group work, team spirit, break the ice among first year students, meet milestones deliverables and train student to defend a thesis in front of a jury, in an academic and corporate way.

 At the end of the first year, students have to complete the "Corporate Ethnological Mission".
 As part of this mission, students form groups and have to draw lots for a randomised subject, which they will have to study in an ethnological fashion.
 The students' group will be chaperoned by a professor and will have to deliver a Thesis-like report after thorough experts' interviews and literature research, which will be defended in front of a jury during a Viva Voce.

 The Grande Ecole INSEEC School of Business and Economics proposes an elective one-week intensive military training with the National Active Non-Commissioned Officers School (ENSOA), a French military academy.
 This military training often takes place at the end of the first Grande Ecole academic year.

 During the first year, students will study from scratch or study again the fundamentals of Business and Management until the first semester of the second academic year, as some new enrolled students do not always have an academic background in business studies.
 Indeed, as long as you pass the National selective examination with a successfully validated undergraduate degree or bachelor's degree, you can get enrolled in a Grande Ecole.
+General culture plays a prominent role in the first year of the Grande Ecole curriculum and represents a third of all classes.

 Studying in a partner university abroad, or on one INSEEC's campuses abroad is possible during the first year.